Tipser/slate/docs-v2/source/includes/_tipser-script.md

 ## Versioning

-Tipser Elements follows <a href="https://semver.org/" target="_blank">Semantic Versioning</a>.
+Tipser Script follows <a href="https://semver.org/" target="_blank">Semantic Versioning</a>.
 This means that an increase in the major number in our version indicates potential <b>breaking changes</b>.
 Please be aware of that!
 For the react version, it is recommended to auto-update to the latest version with the same major number (see the caret (^) character in `package.json` file described <a href="https://stackoverflow.com/a/22345808" target="_blank">here</a>).

 <aside class="warning">Be aware, that <code>latest.js</code> distribution of Tipser Script is always usuing to the most recent version of the code.
 To avoid that, you can fix your implementation to the specific version of Tipser Script, e.g. by using URL like <code>https://cdn.tipser.com/tipser-script/2.2.14.js</code></aside>